UVADS/ds5110/agendas/ds5110_agenda_07.md

 ## DS 5110 Big Data Systems: Agenda 07

-### Admin Items

-- Instructor office hours: Sun 8:30pm-9:30pm ET

 ---

 ### Deliverables This Week

-- Quiz:
+- Quiz: Model Tuning and Topic Modeling
-  - SVD is MORE numerically stable compared to PCA
   - CrossValidator
     which inputs should be passed?
-  -Compare CrossValidator vs TrainValidationSplit
+  - Compare CrossValidator vs TrainValidationSplit

-- Programming Assignment: Building Supervised Learning Tools
+  - Topic modeling questions will be high level:
+    - how does Spark help?
+    - what is the code doing?

+- Lab: Model Tuning and Topic Modeling

 ---

-- Review Jupyter Notebook: Dimension Reduction
-  - Dim reduction particularly important w big data (want to reduce compute time, storage)

-  - Walk thru PCA, SVD examples

-- Review Jupyter Notebook: ML Model Selection and Tuning
+- Review Jupyter Notebook: Model Tuning
   - CrossValidator
     for k-fold cross validation
   - TrainValidationSplit
     only one split

-- Kickoff programming assignment: Building Supervised Learning Tools
+- Review Jupyter Notebook: Topic Modeling

+- Kick off lab: Topic Modeling

-- Continue training and evaluating models for this week; nothing to submit
+- Project: Continue training and evaluating models for this week; nothing to submit

----

-### Team Project Breakout